syncfusion-content/blazor-docs/blazor/diagram/nodes/interaction.md

 Also, rotate the node during the interaction.

 * A rotate handler is placed above the selector.
-Clicking and dragging the handler in a circular direction lead to rotate the node.
+Clicking and dragging the handler in a circular direction leads to rotating the node.
 * The node is rotated with reference to the static pivot point.
 * Pivot thumb (thumb at the middle of the node) appears when rotating the node to represent the static point.
 * When a node is rotated, the [RotationChanging](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_RotationChanging) and [RotationChanged](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_RotationChanged) events get triggered.